woodpecker-ci/woodpecker/README.md

 ## Public Woodpecker Instances

 Woodpecker is used as the main CI/CD engine at [Codeberg](https://codeberg.org), an alternative Git hosting platform with a focus on privacy and free software development.
-While there are people which contribute to both projects, there is no official relationship between both.

 ## Plugins